A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 The 3 Limitations of MediShield Life

-The goal of MediShield Life is provide a basic and universal health insurance for ALL Singapore residents.
+The goal of MediShield Life is provide a basic and universal health insurance for all Singapore residents.

 While it’s a good initiative, it can’t cater to everyones’ specific needs.